laudb/star-systems/README.md

 ## Solar Systems

-A node.js application for loading and showing details of stars and their details.
+A node.js application for loading and showing details of a given set of stars.

 w.i.p.